The Private Wealth & Private Client Review: Belgium

 Upon the death of a person that has his or her domicile in Belgium, IHT is due by the heirs on the net value of the worldwide assets of the deceased.

-Subject to certain conditions and within certain limits, foreign inheritance tax on immovable property can be offset against Belgian inheritance tax.
+Subject to certain conditions and within certain limits, the law provides that foreign inheritance tax on immovable property can be offset against Belgian inheritance tax.
+On 3 June 2021, the Belgian Constitutional Court held that the fact that the law does not provide this possibility with respect to foreign inheritance tax on movable property is unconstitutional.
 Belgium has only concluded bilateral inheritance tax agreements with Sweden and France.
 As Sweden has abolished inheritance tax, only the agreement with France may have an impact on cross-border inheritance taxation issues between France and Belgium.
 For non-residents, IHT is only due on their Belgian real estate.
 For EEA residents, IHT is due on the net value; for non-EEA residents, IHT is due on the gross value of the Belgian real estate.

 Family homes (when bequeathed to the surviving spouse or cohabitant partner) and family businesses can benefit from favourable tax rates in all three regions, although the conditions differ from region to region.

-Reduced flat tax rates apply to public bodies and charitable institutions (including private and public foundations), among others: 8.5 per cent (Flemish Region), 7 per cent or 25 per cent (Brussels Capital Region) and 7 per cent (Walloon Region).
+Reduced flat tax rates apply to certain public bodies and charitable institutions (including private and public foundations), among others: zero or 8.5 per cent (Flemish region), 7 or 25 per cent (Brussels Capital region) and 7 per cent (Walloon region).

 IHT legislation provides for 'fictitious legacies' increasing the taxable base, as well as an anti-abuse provision to counter illegitimate tax avoidance.

 Belgian gift tax is only due upon registration of a document or deed in Belgium.
 Such registration is compulsory for Belgian notarial deeds in general, particularly for transfers of Belgian real estate.
-Movable assets (cash, stock, bonds, classic cars, art, etc.) can be gifted without intervention by a Belgian notary, and thus avoid registration.
-Under certain conditions, such gifts can also avoid the levying of gift tax but will generally require that the donor survives the gift for at least three years to also avoid the levying of inheritance tax.
-The Flemish government's intention is to change this minimum period from three to four years.
-At federal level, a legislative proposal to introduce an obligation to register foreign notarial gift deeds and hence to submit them to gift tax is pending.
+As from 15 December 2020 registration has also become compulsory for foreign notarial deeds containing a gift of movable assets.
+Under certain conditions, these assets (cash, stock, bonds, classic cars, art, etc.) can also be gifted without intervention by a (Belgian or foreign) notary, and thus avoid registration and the levying of gift tax.
+They will however generally require that the donor survives the gift for at least three years to also avoid the levying of inheritance tax.

 The regions have different rates for gifts of immovable property and of movable assets.
-The latter can generally benefit from low flat rates (ranging from 3 per cent to 7 per cent).
-Notwithstanding important regional reductions over the past couple of years, immovable gifts are still more expensive, as tax rates are progressive and can go up to 27 per cent (Flanders and Brussels Region) and 30 per cent (Walloon Region) for spouses and (grand)children, and up to 40 per cent (all three regions).
+The latter can generally benefit from low flat rates (ranging from 3 to 7 per cent).
+Notwithstanding important regional reductions over the past couple of years, immovable gifts are still more expensive, as tax rates are progressive and can go up to 27 per cent (Flanders and Brussels regions) and 30 per cent (Walloon region) for spouses, children and grandchildren, and up to 40 per cent (all three regions) for other beneficiaries.

 iii Other taxes

-The scope of the Belgian stock exchange tax (TOB) was extended on 1 January 2017 and now also covers transactions executed by Belgian residents (individuals and entities) through non-Belgian financial intermediaries.14 The TOB currently amounts to 0.12 per cent (on bonds, capped at €1,300 per transaction), 0.35 per cent (on stocks, capped at €1,600 per transaction) and 1.32 per cent (on redemptions of capitalisation shares of collective investments vehicles, capped at €4,000 per transaction).
+The Belgian Stock Exchange Transaction Tax (SETT or TOB) is principally due on any stock exchange transaction concerning the sale or purchase of existing shares instigated by a Belgian tax resident (both natural persons and legal entities) even if the transaction is carried out by a foreign intermediary.
+The TOB currently amounts to 0.12 per cent (on bonds, capped at €1,300 per transaction), 0.35 per cent (on stocks, capped at €1,600 per transaction) and 1.32 per cent (on redemptions of capitalisation shares of collective investments vehicles, capped at €4,000 per transaction).

-- A new Belgian code of companies and associations entered into force on 1 May 2019.
-The reform pursues simplification (reduction in the number of corporate forms), more flexibility (fewer compulsory rules) and modernisation (abolition of capital requirement for private limited companies).
+A new Belgian Code of Companies and Associations entered into force on 1 May 2019.
+The reform pursues simplification (reduction in the number of corporate forms), more flexibility (fewer compulsory rules) and modernisation (abolition of the capital requirement for private limited companies).
 Given the regular use of corporate entities for estate planning purposes, this reform creates both opportunities and challenges from an estate planning perspective.
-On 28 April 2020, a reparation law was enacted and also implemented Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement.15
+On 28 April 2020, a reparation law was enacted and also implemented Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement.14

-- Belgium has introduced an ultimate beneficial owner (UBO) register as imposed by the Fourth and Fifth Anti-Money Laundering Directives of 20 May 2015 and 30 May 2018.17 As a result, all Belgian companies must be recorded in said register by 30 September 2019.
-The setup of the UBO register is broad (and arguably goes further than required by the directives).
-For example, according to the Belgian authorities, if a Belgian company is held through a chain of intermediary entities, all entities between the Belgian company and the ultimate beneficial owner need to be recorded in the UBO register.
+Belgium has introduced an ultimate beneficial owner (UBO) register as imposed by the Fourth and Fifth Anti-Money Laundering Directives of 20 May 2015 and 30 May 2018.15 As a result, all Belgian companies had to be recorded in said register by 30 September 2019.
+The setup of the UBO register is broad (and arguably goes further than required by the Directives).
+For example, according to the Belgian authorities, if a Belgian company is held through a chain of intermediary entities, all entities between the Belgian company and the UBO need to be recorded in the UBO register.
 This means that trusts and foundations that directly or indirectly hold a Belgian company will be visible in the Belgian UBO register.
-This obviously triggers important privacy concerns.18 On a more positive note, the identity of the depository receipt holders of a foundation acting as a certification vehicle are not visible to the general public.
+This obviously triggers important privacy concerns.16 On a more positive note, the identity of the depository receipt holders of a foundation acting as a certification vehicle are not visible to the general public.
+The Royal Decree of 23 September 2020 introduced some new rules and features, including regarding the publication of the history of modifications made to the UBO information and the obligation for reporting entities to substantiate the disclosed information regarding their UBOs with supporting documents.
+The deadline for uploading these supporting documents and the annual confirmation of the information in the UBO register was extended to 31 August 2021.

 i Matrimonial property

-In the slipstream of the new Belgian succession law (see Section II), matrimonial property law underwent an important facelift with effect as from 1 September 2018.20
+In the slipstream of the new Belgian succession law (see Subsection ii), matrimonial property law underwent an important facelift with effect as from 1 September 2018.18

 In the absence of a matrimonial agreement, spouses are married under the default regime of community of gains, whereby all assets acquired during the marriage are considered community property, except for those acquired by a spouse gratuitously through gift or inheritance.

-Upon dissolution of the marriage, the community property, in principle, will be divided equally between the spouses.
+Upon dissolution of a marriage, the community property, in principle, will be divided equally between the spouses.

 Spouses can also agree to a separation of property regime.